Chip-475/ClickerGame/README.md

 * Leggendary

 *There are many different pets going from the funniest to the most majestic.
-Each pet gives different boosts depending on its rarity,level and rank,they boost critical rate and give a money multiplier.*
+Each pet gives different boosts depending on its rarity, level and rank.
+They boost critical rate and give a money multiplier.*

 *You can buy eggs from the shop section.*